 Real property and personal property

 As a general point of information, there are two types of property recognised by law: real property and personal property.
 The laws related to both of these aspects are mostly derived from the concept of British common law, which governed the land.
-Real property was used to refer to the land that someone owned, and any buildings or developments upon said land.
+Real property was used to refer to the land that someone owned, and any buildings or developments upon the said land.
 The term “real estate” is an American one, and refers to the legalities of transfer of land, or renting it.

 Therefore, real estate refers to the specifics of any renting agreements, buying and selling of land, and ultimately, the intrinsic nature of who owns what.
 This can be harder than it sounds, because there are often disputes about issues such as crops being grown on land, and whether they belong to the owner of the land or the person that planted them; or minerals, oil and gas under the earth, which are often not permanently fixed but can shift around.
 The flow of water across different lands, and whether anyone has the right to stop the flow by damming a stream, for example.